-OVER 80 PUBLIC LIBRARIES FINDING SUCCESS WITH LS&S
+OVER 80 PUBLIC LIBRARIES RELY ON LS&S TO OPERATE THEIR LIBRARIES

 From small historic buildings to sprawling multi-branch county systems, our partner libraries all faced unique challenges.
 Learn how, with the help of LS&S, each public library lived up to its community’s needs.